-AM stations are back in the pack at best in the ratings.
+On the whole, AM stations barely show in the ratings.
 In Raleigh-Durham, WPTF/680 ruled the “the book” for decades, and is now the top of the bottom-feeders, with just a 1.0% share.
 KGO/810, which was #1 for a lifetime in the Bay Area, is now #19 with a 2.0% share.
 Much of KGO’s talent has been fired, and there’s a Facebook page for disgruntled fans.
 Not that it matters.

 In Europe, AM is being clear-cut like a diseased forest.
 Norway ended AM broadcasting a while back, and will soon kill FM too.
 Germany killed all AM broadcasting at end of last year, just a few days ago.
 The American AFN (Armed Forces Network), which I used to love listening to over its 150,000-watt signal on 873Khz from Frankfurt, is also completely gone on AM in Germany.
 All transmitters are down.
 The legendary Marnach transmitter of Radio Luxembourg, “planet Earth’s biggest commercial radio station,” also shut down when 2016 arrived, and its towers will soon be down too.
 E